HiassofT/highspeed-sio/README.txt

 that the keyboard IRQ has not been patched.
 This is a precaution if some later MyIDE OSes modify the code in this area (currently the MyIDE OSes patch the IRQ handler at a lower memory location).

+Why is it necessary to patch the NMI handler?

+Short answer: well, because it's too slow :-)

+The original NMI (actually: the VBI) handler needs too many CPU cycles.
+At every VBI (50 or 60 times per second) it is executed and this may result in a byte being missed (aka: overrun).
+At "normal" SIO speeds this is not a problem, even the "highspeed" transfer rate of disk drives (up to approx. 80kbit/sec) is fine.
+But at 92kbit/sec (pokey divisor 3) problems start.

+The highspeed SIO patches use two different approaches to solve this problem.
+To better understand how these approaches work it's necessary to know how the OS handles NMIs (VBIs in particular):

+At the very beginning the OS checks if it was a DLI, if yes it jumps to the DLI code (vector at $0200).

+Then it saves all registers and invokes the immediate VBI handler (vector at $0222).

+The immediate VBI handler ends with a JMP $E45F which run's the OS's immediate VBI code.
+This code increments the system clock ($12..$14), handles ATRACT mode, and handles the first system timer (used by the SIO code for timeout handling).
+At the end it checks if the CRITIC flag is set.
+If it is not set, the deferred VBI handler is executed (vector at $0224), which ends with a JMP $E462.
+If the critic bit is set (or if an IRQ is pending) the deferred VBI handler is not called but instead the VBI is ended with a JMP $E462.

+The last stage of the VBI code (executed through the JMP $E462) now restores all registers and ends the NMI with an "rti" instruction.

+When analyzing the OS code I realized that handling of ATRACT mode and the first system timer could be optimized for speed.
+So the first approach was quite simple:

+Install an immediate VBI handler that implements the code of the OS's immediate handler, but faster, and then do a JMP $E462 to end the VBI.
+Actually, the current implementation first checks if the CRITIC flag is set.
+If it's clear the immediate VBI handler exits immediately with a JMP $E45F and the standard OS immediate handler is used.
+Only if the CRITIC flag is set (during SIO operations), the faster VBI handler is used.

+To avoid compatibility problems this immediate VBI handler is only installed if the speed is higher than 80kbit and replaced by the previously installed immediate VBI handler at the end of each SIO operation.

+This first approach has several benefits:
+- SIO operations run fine up to 110kbit
+- Patching of the OS is not needed, therefore 110kbit is even possible when using the highspeed SIO code in applications (for example in MyPicoDos), and these applications even work with the old OS rev. A/B

+To reliably get 126kbit/sec another approach is needed:

+Saving all the registers onto the stack and jumping through the immediate VBI handler vector needs too much time - we have a maximum of 140 (actually 141, but that's another story) CPU cycles available for each byte.
+So every cycle counts.

+So the second approach replaces the very first stage of the original NMI handler with it's own, faster code.

+Like the original code it first checks if the NMI was caused by a DLI and in this case runs the DLI handler.

+Otherwise it only saves the A register to the stack and checks the CRITIC flag.
+If it's clear, it saves all other registers onto the stack and starts the immediate VBI handler (vector $0222), like the original OS code.
+The only difference here is that the new code needs 5 more cycles (for checking CRITIC) before the original $0222 vector is run.

+If CRITIC is set, the code continues incrementing the system clock and checking the first system timer.
+If the system timer reaches zero, the X and Y registers are also saved onto the stack and the system timer vector is called.
+Since the system timer vector is only used to handle timeouts (which is an error condition), this means we saved several cycles (storing/restoring the X and Y registers) in case of normal operations.

+These change was enough to make reliable 126kbit transmission possible.
+Well, OK, the SIO code also had to be optimized a little bit, otherwise it would not work if ANTIC DMA was enabled.
+But after optimizing the SIO code, this scheme works very well :-)

+5. Some really nasty details about POKEY noone seemed to have noticed before:

+During testing at very high speed (100 - 126 kbit) I noticed problems when the transmission speed was slightly above the nominal speed.
+Usually POKEY should accept speeds at some 3-5% above and below nominal speed.
+But at higher speeds going slightly above nominal speed, or even reaching nominal speed (at 126kbit) didn't work.
+But: if I added a short pause after each transmitted byte (by transmitting 2 stopbits instead of 1), I could get closer to the 126kbit limit (at 110kbit nominal speed wasn't a problem).

+So I did some quite sophisticated tests: Using a small CPLD I built my own serial transmitter, clocked by PHI2 and I wrote some VHDL code that allowed me to transmit arbitrary bit sequences and even adjust the length of each individual bit.

+At 126kbit, transmitting a continuous stream of 10 bits of 14 PHI2 cycles
+each, I noticed that POKEY received the first byte fine, but got errors on the second (and all following bytes).
+When analyzing the received bytes it was clear that POKEY somehow missed the start bit and then synchronized on the next high->low transition within the bitstream (using this transition as the new "start" bit).
+Of course, depending on the bitstream this could result in a framing error - when the "stopbit" was 0 instead of 1.

+I then "streched" the stopbit and discovered that transmission was fine if I stretched it by just one cycle - 15 instead of 14 cycles.

+I did some more testing, stretching other bits (for example the start bit or one of the data bits) by a single PHI2 cycle and this also worked.

+So I found the reason why adding a stopbit worked fine, but I still had to solve one mystery - why is +1% speed acceptable at divisor 8, but not at divisor 1?

+I had the theory that POKEY might not sample the input signal at the middle of the bit but maybe a little bit later.
+This would explain why lower nominal speeds work but higher speeds don't.

+So my goal was to discover where exactly POKEY samples the input signal.
+Using my CPLD I had all I needed to run an experiment:

+I transmitted the byte $31 and then reduced the length of bit 0 and at the same time stretched the length of bit 1.
+The total transmission time still was the same, and once POKEY receives $30 instead of $31 I know the exact sampling time.

+If bit 0 was 14, 13 or 12 cycles in length, transmission was fine, POKEY received a $31.
+But it bit 1 was 11 (or less) cycles long, POKEY received a $31.
+So this means POKEY samples at the 12th cycle.

+Actually, I had expected that POKEY samples on the 7th (or 8th) cycle, not at the 12th cycle - which means a shift of 5 (or 4) cycles from the center).

+Then I was interested if this shift was some absolute value or relative to speed, so I ran further tests: at divisor 1 POKEY samples at cycle 13 (instead of 8), at divisor 40 it samples at cycle 52 (instead of 47).

+To double check these results I ran some other tests: instead of changing the length of bit 0/1, I changed the length of bit 7 and the stopbit.
+If bit 7 was too short, POKEY would sample the stopbit instead, resulting in a received $B1 instead of $31.
+The results were identical to the previous tests - all sampling occurs 5 cycles after the expected time.

+Although I know have some explanations for the transmission problems, I still don't know what's exactly going wrong inside POKEY.
+If someone has some more information, a theory, or even explanation, please contact me.
+I'd be very interested in any details!